How to get a mortgage if you are an older borrower

 Check that this type of mortgage will meet your needs if you want to move or sell your home or you want your family to inherit it.
 If you are in any doubt, seek independent advice.
 Your home may be repossessed if you do not keep up repayments on your mortgage.

-A lifetime mortgage is the most common form of equity release.
-It allows you to free up money tied up in your home so you can spend it now.
+A lifetime mortgage is the most common type of equity release, allowing you to free up money tied up in your home so you can spend it now.
 You still own your home, can continue to live in it, and you may be able to keep some of the equity to leave as an inheritance.

-Most lifetime mortgages include a no-negative-equity guarantee, meaning that no debt will be passed on even if the amount realised from the sale of your house isn’t enough to cover the amount outstanding on the mortgage, including any owed interest.
+Most plans include a no-negative-equity guarantee, ensuring you or your estate will never owe more than the property’s value.
 This type of guarantee can be helpful if property prices fall or interest payments have built to a high level.

 A home reversion plan is another form of equity release.
 Here, you sell all or part of your home in return for a cash lump sum, a regular income or both.
 You can then stay in your home as a tenant, rent-free, and when your home is eventually sold, the home reversion company gets their share of the proceeds of the sale.